Padley History, Family Crest & Coats of Arms

 The many generations and branches of the Padley family can all place the origins of their surname with the ancient Anglo-Saxon culture.
 Their name reveals that an early member worked as a person who worked as the pedder.
 Pedlars often carried his wares in a pack as he traveled throughout the countryside.
 But the name was originally derived from the Old English word pedder, which meant wicker worker or someone who worked with baskets.

 The surname Padley was first found in Devon where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Padley family

-Another 133 words (10 lines of text) covering the years 1615, 1685, 1656 and 1679 are included under the topic Early Padley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Padley research.
+Another 67 words (5 lines of text) covering the years 1615, 1685, 1656 and 1679 are included under the topic Early Padley History in all our PDF Extended History products and printed products wherever possible.

 Padley Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Padley were recorded, including Pedler, Pedlar, Pedlow, Pedley, Pegler, Pedder and many more.

 Early Notables of the Padley family (pre 1700)